DWRK

-DWRK (96.3 FM), broadcasting as 96.3 Easy Rock, is a radio station owned and operated by Manila Broadcasting Company.
+DWRK (96.3 FM), broadcasting as 96.3 Easy Rock, is a radio station owned and operated by MBC Media Group.
 It serves as the flagship station of Easy Rock Network.
-The station's studio is located at the MBC Building, Star City, Vicente Sotto St., CCP Complex, Roxas Boulevard, Pasay, and its transmitter facilities are located at the BSA Twin Towers, Bank Drive, Ortigas Center, Mandaluyong, sharing the same site with sister stations 90.7 Love Radio and 101.1 Yes The Best.
+The station's studio is located at the First floor, MMG Building, Star City, V. Sotto St., CCP Complex, Roxas Boulevard, Pasay, and its transmitter facilities are located at the BSA Twin Towers, Bank Drive, Ortigas Center, Mandaluyong, sharing the same site with sister stations 90.7 Love Radio and 101.1 Yes!
+FM.

-As of Q4 2022, 96.3 Easy Rock is the 6th most-listened to FM radio station (and #1 among easy-listening music stations) in Metro Manila, based on a survey commissioned by Kantar Media Philippines and Kapisanan ng mga Brodkaster ng Pilipinas.

 History

 1980–1988: Real Radio

 ACWS-United Broadcasting Network established the station in 1972 as a simulcast of 940 kHz.
 On February 4, 1980, It became an originating station as RK96 Real Radio and changed its callsign to DWRK.
 Headed by Mike Pedero, it aired a Lite Rock format.
 Back then, its studios were located at the FEMS Tower 1 in San Andres, Manila.

 In 1986, Mike Pedero left the station after six years and transferred to Citylite 88.3 (now Jam 88.3).
+Al Torres is one of the notable DJs who worked with the station.